Skip to main content

 What are we seeing and doing?

-A lot of the consequences of climate change – floods, drought, severe storms – are not new problems.
+A lot of the consequences of climate change – floods, droughts, severe storms – are not new problems.
 But the climate emergency is causing an intensification of these events, both in severity and frequency.
 We were already responding to the fallout from these extreme weather events, but we anticipate that they will get worse in the years to come.

 Climate change affects all of us - FULL Video - ENGLISH